learnrelay/learnrelay/content/overview/prerequisites.md

 - JavaScript (ES2015) - [A detailed overview of ECMAScript 2015 features](https://babeljs.io/docs/learn-es2015) by Luke Hoban
 - React.js - Walk through the concepts of React by building a [Facebook comments box](https://facebook.github.io/react/docs/tutorial.html) provided by the Facebook team
-- GraphQL - Check out this great and interactive [GraphQL tutorial](https://learngraphql.com) by Kadira
+- GraphQL - Check out this great and interactive [Apollo GraphQL tutorial](https://www.learnapollo.com) by Kadira